-In areas where it is difficult to maintain hygiene and sanitation, travellers are advised to take food and water precautions including water purification.
-Where water needs to be purified prior to drinking, then it should also be purified for e.g. brushing teeth.
+In areas where it is difficult to maintain hygiene and sanitation, travellers are advised to take food and water precautions, that includes water purification.
+In these areas water should only be drunk if it is bottled (with an intact seal), boiled, chemically disinfected or passed through a reliable filter.
 Even where bottled water is readily available, it is usually a good idea to have a back up system for purification should bottled water run out.
-In addition, purification is generally agreed to be more 'environmentally friendly' than bottled water since the same bottle can be refilled with purified water.
+In addition, purification is generally agreed to be more 'environmentally friendly' than bottled water since the same bottle can be refilled with purified water

 The main methods of water purification are:

-This is the most reliable method, although stoves, kettles and heating coils may be inconvenient to use while travelling.
-Although varying time periods are quoted, for all practical purposes, boiling for one minute is sufficient to kill all harmful organisms.
-It is generally accepted that bringing to a rolling boil achieves adequate purification.
+This is the most reliable method of removing microorganisms, but will not remove debris.
+A rolling boil for one minute achieves adequate purification.
 Water should be boiled for 3 minutes at altitudes above 2000 m (6562 ft) where water boils at a lower temperature.

 Some modern filters incorporate a method of chemical disinfection to increase their effectiveness.
-Such filters should be replaced after a specified volume of water has been treated, although this could sometimes be difficult to keep track of.
+Such filters should be replaced after a specified volume of water has been treated, although this can be difficult to keep track of.

-There is evidence that ultraviolet (UV) light can destroy bacteria, viruses and Cryptosporidium in water.
+Ultraviolet (UV) light can destroy bacteria viruses and some parasite cysts.
 The effectiveness of this means of water purification depends on the UV dose and exposure time used.
-This method requires that the water being treated is clear as the effectiveness of the device may be limited in water that is very cloudy or has a high level of solids in it.
-Battery-operated pen devices that deliver a metered, timed dose of UV may be an effective means of disinfecting small amounts of clear water, however more testing is required for conclusive evidence.
+This method requires that the water being treated is clear as the effectiveness of the device may be limited in water that is very cloudy or has a high level of debris in it.
+Battery-operated pen devices that deliver a metered, timed dose of UV are available and may be an effective means of disinfecting small amounts of clear water.

-Equipment for sterilising water and water filters can usually be purchased online or at outdoor sports, camping and adventure shops.
+Equipment for sterilising water and water filters can usually be purchased at outdoor sports, camping and adventure shops.
+The manufacturers leaflet should be consulted prior to use to ensure the product eliminates all pathogens that you may be at risk from.
 Chlorine preparations can often be obtained from local pharmacies.
-Filters for sterilising water must not be confused with cheaper versions (sometimes available in supermarkets) designed only to remove smells and chlorine from domestic water.
+Filters for sterilising water must not be confused with cheaper versions (sometimes available in supermarkets) designed only to remove odour and chlorine from domestic water.